 Carambola tree can be between 6 to 10 meters tall.
-It’s a slow growing evergreen tree.
+It’s a slow-growing evergreen tree.
 Its leaves are about 20 to 50 cm long.
 The tree bears tufty pink flowers that are directed towards the leaf axils or at the trunk or branch.

-Growing Starfruit from Seed
+Growing Starfruit Tree from Seeds

 Only large and thick seeds are suitable for propagation.
 Even seeds that were already removed a few days from the fruit are inviable.
 Fruits that you’ve bought from the supermarket usually have no viable seeds.

 Tip: Instead of growing starfruit from seeds, it’s better to buy grafted saplings from a nearby nursery.

 Starfruit Tree Growing Requirements

 Starfruit grows in a variety of soil types but soil that is well-drained, loamy, and rich in organic matter is suitable.